Generic Name: mefloquine (MEF-loe-kwin)

 Important safety information:

-- Mefloquine may cause drowsiness, dizziness, lightheadedness, or a loss of balance.
+- Mefloquine may cause drowsiness, dizziness, light-headedness, or a loss of balance.
 These effects may be worse if you take it with alcohol or certain medicines.
-Effects of mefloquine may continue for a period of time (eg, several weeks), even after you stop taking it.
+Effects of mefloquine may continue for a period of time (eg, several weeks) or may not go away, even after you stop taking it.
 Use mefloquine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Carry an ID card at all times that says you take mefloquine.